 These tripartite UCCM Policing Agreements are a result of the Federal government’s First Nation Policing Policy.

-The Service is currently into its fourth tripartite policing agreement for the period of April 1, 2007 through to March 31, 2012.
+The Service is currently into its sixth tripartite policing agreement for the period of April 1, 2015 through to March 31, 2018.

 The purpose of these Tripartite Agreements is to: